The Billionaire’s Shrubbery

-He looks me right in the eye and scowls with the expertise of a man who’s been practicing the look for seventy years.
+He looks me right in the eye and scowls with the expertise of a man who’s been practicing his stare for seventy years.
 “They were my wife’s trees.
 Her pride and joy.
-She gave those goddamned shrubs more attention than she gave me.
+She gave her goddamned shrubs more attention than she gave me.
 I don’t know how to care for those tiny trees because she wouldn’t let me touch them.
 Told me I’d kill them.
-So, I thought, better to rehome the bloody things than have her tut-tutting me from the great beyond.”
+So I thought, better to re-home the bloody things than have her tut-tutting me from the great beyond.”

 The tone in his voice suggests congratulations on his wife’s death are in order, but the pain in his eyes says otherwise.
 “I’m so sorry for your loss.”

 “Well, my loss is your gain.
-Mabel, my wife, said they were worth hundreds of dollars each.
-The pots alone are antiques.
+Mabel, my wife, said they were priceless.
+The pots alone are antiques worth thousands.
 We bought them in Japan in the 1970s.”

 “Not that I wouldn’t love to care for these, but why not sell them?”

 “Bah.
 Money.
 Do I look like I need more?
 I’ll be gone long before I can gamble myself into bankruptcy.”
 He gives me a serious look.

 “That was a joke.”
 He sighs.
 “Nobody understands my jokes anymore.
 At least Mabel did.
 One thing I miss about her—she knew when to laugh.”
 He taps the edge of the box.
 “So you like plants and you know how to care for them?”

 “I do.
 I have a graduate degree in botany and own a plant-care business.
 I was just heading home from a client up the street.”